AKA: Benzos, Valium, roofies, chill pills

 The tranquilisers we’re talking about refer to prescription-only medication – usually given to people with anxiety and insomnia – being taken for recreational use.

 There are many types of tranquiliser, but the most common group are called benzodiazapines.
-These include Rohypnol (flunitrazepam), Valium (diazepam) and Restoril (temazepam).
+These include Rohypnol (flunitrazepam), Valium (diazepam), Restoril (temazepam) and Xanax (alprazolam).

 How they are used

 They’re most commonly tablets/pills and can come in a variety of colours, but they can also come in liquid form for injecting.

 Tranquilisers are used on the drugs scene to manage typical comedown symptoms including anxiety, stress and paranoia.
 They are sometimes taken to counteract the effects of stimulants such as MDMA.